They say…

 It’s a sprawling place, with numerous rooms that once had separate entrances and now interconnect only in a convoluted way.
 The showpiece is the front bar, which retains much of its Victorian character and fittings, including a unique decorative enamel ceiling with an image of a swan, and an elderly stove.
 Behind this is a more intimate smoke room with engraved glass and an elaborate fireplace.
 These and other features ensure its registration on the national inventory of pub interiors.

 The additional rooms to the left of these are also decked out in traditional style but originate from the 1980s when the pub expanded into a former wool shop next door.
-And, perhaps wisely, the Swan now departs from tradition by serving a full food menu, both at the and a table service restaurant, the Granary Loft, upstairs.
+And, perhaps wisely, the Swan now departs from tradition by serving a full food menu, both at the bar and a table service restaurant, the Granary Loft, upstairs.

 To add to the naming confusion, the brewery styles itself Olde Swan, with a suitably archaic extra ‘e’, when it ships its beer to other outlets – in the pub, it’s dispensed Victorian-style from unlabelled handpumps.